-The Panel Agreement is a contract between IPART and the Panel member.
-It describes obligations that the Panel member has to IPART, as well as a range of powers that IPART has discretion to exercise.
+The Panel Agreement is the contract between IPART and the Panel Member.
+The Panel Agreement describes a range of obligations that the Panel Member has to IPART, as well as a range of powers that IPART has discretion to exercise.

-The Panel member specified in the Panel Agreement holds the legal obligations imposed by the Panel Agreement, including the obligation to provide any audit services.
+The Panel Member specified in the Panel Agreement is the entity with all the legal obligations imposed by the Panel Agreement, including the obligation to provide any audit services.